NET WORTH: $2.2 billion

 MICROLENDING: One of Khosla's most famous investments was in SKS Microfinance, now called Bharat Financial Inclusion Limited, which specializes in providing microloans to poor women in India.
-Keep in mind that Khosla isn't just giving the money away--he's investing the funds in areas that he believes can turn a profit, thus giving him a continued stream of capital to invest in commerical poverty-fighting ventures.
+Keep in mind that Khosla isn't just giving the money away—he's investing the funds in areas that he believes can turn a profit, thus giving him a continued stream of capital to invest in commercial poverty-fighting ventures.

 In 2012, he and Zillow cofounder Rich Barton bankrolled Vittana, a nonprofit attacked childhood poverty through education microloans.
 The operation shut down in 2014.

 EDUCATION: Khosla and his wife Neeru founded the Amar Foundation, which supports the CK-12 Foundation, an education nonprofit co-founded by Neeru.
 CK-12 provides free customizable K-12 open educational resources.
 The foundation's tools are used by tens of thousands of schools in the United States alone.

-OTHER: Khosla's impact investing has led him to be involved with green initiatives such as the newly formed Breakthrough Energy Coalition, where he's a board member, as well as the biofuel company KiOR, which has since been shuttered and filed for bankruptcy.
-It was also reported near the end of 2015 that Twine Health had recieved funds from Khosla for its work in chronic-condition health coaching.
+Khosla's impact investing has led him to be involved with green initiatives such as the Breakthrough Energy Coalition, where he's a board member, as well as the startup biofuel company KiOR, which has since been shuttered and filed for bankruptcy.
+It was also reported near the end of 2015, that Twine Health had received funds from Khosla for its work in chronic condition health coaching.